winton/gitcycle/README.md

 Do you want to automate issue state changes when features move from development -> review -> QA?

-Gitcycle is a `git` wrapper that makes all of these things simple and uniform across all environments.
+Gitcycle is a `git` wrapper that makes all of these things easy and uniform across all environments.

 The Process
 -----------